 A particularly relevant idea in this context is that of ``robust criticality'', stating that scale-free clusters of vegetation are akin to percolation clusters at a percolation phase transition, but that --for reasons to be fully clarified-- it could be observed in simple models of vegetation dynamics without the need of fine tuning exactly to the percolation transition \cite{Pascual2002simple,Pascual2002cluster,Roy2003,Pascual2005,Pascual2006}.
 In other words, it is claimed that these models exhibit a broad region of power-laws around a transition point.
 However, the origin of such a broad region of criticality is still controversial in the sense that there is no actual theoretical understanding of why generic scale invariance could possibly emerge.

-In this paper we have proposed a very simple model that is able to justify in a clean way the emergence of scale-free vegetation patterns in a broad range of parameter values.

-Our model is individual-based and spatially explicit, based on the two-dimensional contact process.
-This model is the simplest possible to mimic vegetation dynamics (as a birth-and-death process).
-It has been very deeply studied in the literature and it is well-known to exhibit a quiescent-to-active phase transition, separating a quiescent phase on which all activity/vegetation ceases/disappear, from another in which activity/vegetation survives indefinitely with a given averaged density.
-In other words, the model exhibits a ``directed-percolation'' type of phase transition separating phases where activity may, or may not, percolate in time.
+In this paper we have proposed a very simple model that is able to justify the emergence of \neww{very broadly distributed vegetation patterns}-- whose tails can be fitted as power laws, i.e. the hallmark of scale invariance-- for a very wide range of parameter values.
+Our model is individual-based and spatially explicit, based on the two-dimensional contact process, an extensively studied model that is the simplest to mimic vegetation dynamics (as a birth-and-death process).
+The contact process is well-known to exhibit a quiescent-to-active phase transition, separating a quiescent phase on which all activity/vegetation ceases/disappear, from another in which activity/vegetation survives indefinitely with a given average density.
+In other words, the contact process exhibits a ``directed-percolation'' type of phase transition separating phases where activity may, or may not, percolate in time.